 Three days after the surrender of Fort Sumter and the beginning of the American Civil War, President Abraham Lincoln declared a naval blockade of all Southern ports.
-Lincoln’s goal, inspired by General Winfield Scott’s Anaconda Plan, was to strangle the Confederacy economically by restricting commerce with foreign nations.
+Lincoln’s goal was inspired by the Anaconda Plan, a scheme devised by General Winfield Scott to strangle the Confederacy economically by restricting commerce with foreign nations.

 In November 1861, a Union naval squadron commanded by Flag Officer Samuel F. Du Pont overpowered two Confederate forts at the mouth of Port Royal Sound.
 Du Pont’s victory at the Battle of Port Royal enabled Brigadier General Thomas W. Sherman to land a 12,000-man federal invasion force and take control of Hilton Head Island between the Confederacy’s two foremost Atlantic ports—Charleston, South Carolina, and Savannah, Georgia.

 On March 15, 1862, the U.S. War Department issued General Orders, No. 26 announcing the creation of the Department of the South commanded by Major General David Hunter.
 After establishing his headquarters on Hilton Head Island, Hunter placed Brigadier General Henry Washington Benham in charge of the Northern District of his new department on March 21.
 Three weeks later, under the direction of Captain Quincy A. Gillmore, Union forces used long-range rifled artillery to capture Fort Pulaski and practically close the port of Savannah.
 Hunter next turned his attention to Charleston.